dimajix/flowman/docs/plugins/mssqlserver.md

 The MS SQL Server plugin provides a JDBC driver  to access MS SQL Server and Azure SQL Server databases via the [JDBC relation](../spec/relation/jdbcTable.md).
 Moreover, it also provides a specialized
-[`sqlserver` relation](../spec/relation/sqlserver.md) which uses bulk copy to speed up writing process and it also uses temp tables to encapsulate the whole data upload within a transaction.
+[`sqlserver` relation](../spec/relation/sqlserver.md) which uses bulk copy to speed up writing process, and it also uses temp tables to encapsulate the whole data upload within a transaction.